 Prada x Prada the 360-degree VR experience platform launched by the brand takes consumers on a sensorial journey and an exploration of the world of Prada fragrances.

 The VR-based app takes shoppers to an interactive digital journey.
 Through a transitional series of scenes and experiences – each one offering glimpses into the narrative and aesthetic codes of La Femme Prada and L’Homme Prada.
 Users are immersed in a three-dimensional space from which multiple experiences can be activated.
-The ensuing succession of textures, scenes, sounds and interactions evokes the multi-faceted nature of the fragrances and stimulate multiple senses of the user.
+The ensuing succession of textures, scents, sounds, and interactions evokes the multi-faceted nature of the fragrances and stimulates multiple senses of the user.

 ‘’The rational brain is only good at rationalizing what the emotional brain has already decided.’’

 We see this all the time with the purchase of fashion brands.
 In the case of luxury brand retailing, such irrational behavior is taken to an extreme where desire plays a key role.

 Over the years Robosoft has partnered with leading luxury retailers including a leading brand of super-premium writing instruments and a German automobile manufacturer, to create state of the art digital experiences.

 While working for these brands we have learned that luxury brands should aim to create the desire in their digital experiences too – be it a website, an iPad app or a mobile app.
 Some of the key elements of creating desire are mystique, sensory visual appeal, and the design approach.
 The design of such experiences should be simple wherein the content is always the main focus, celebrating each product.

 ‘’ Luxury brands should be mindful of quality vs quantity, control that urges to add everything in the guise of Product Visibility.
 There is indeed a stark difference between abundance and unnecessary choices.’’

 Technology opens up the door of the luxury brands to create these elements for their audiences in an omni-channel environment.